gauravbangar/Spring_cart/README.md

-🛒 Spring Cart Application - Frontend
+🛒 Spring Cart Application -
 A modern e-commerce web app built with Java, Spring Boot, React, JPA, and Hibernate.
 This project showcases a full-stack shopping cart system with a sleek interface and essential features.

 🌟 Features